mcgrew/bionet/README.md

 		graph.
 	* __Show All Correlated to Visible__: Brings back nodes which are currently hidden, but would be connected to a currently visible node on the graph if they were not hidden.
+	* __Save Main Graph Image__: This will display a save dialog allowing you to save the network graph (or heat map) currently displayed to an image file.
+The file will have the same dimensions as the currently displayed graph.

 Development Team